mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/overview/index.md

 - Packaging

     Prometheus is packaged for deployment on DC/OS.
 DC/OS packages follow the [Universe schema](https://github.com/mesosphere/universe), which defines how packages expose customization options at initial installation.
 When a package is installed on the cluster, the packaging service (named ‘Cosmos’) creates a Marathon app that contains a rendered version of the marathon.json.mustache template provided by the package.
-For DC/OS Apache Nifi, this Marathon app is the scheduler for the service
+For Prometheus this Marathon app is the scheduler for the service

     For further discussion of DC/OS components, see the [architecture documentation](https://docs.mesosphere.com/latest/overview/architecture/components/).